sansiro77/non-invasive-bp-estimation-using-deep-learning/README.md

 The maximum number of samples per subject and for the whole dataset can be defined.
 The dataset is saved to a .h5 file for further processing.

-Alternatively, the dataset can be downloaded from Zenodo (32 GB)
+Alternatively, the prepared dataset can be downloaded from Zenodo (32 GB)

 ```
 usage: prepare_MIMIC_dataset.py [-h] [--win_len WIN_LEN] [--win_overlap WIN_OVERLAP] [--maxsampsubject MAXSAMPSUBJECT]